The Virtual Currency Regulation Review: Denmark

 If a Danish company buys and sells virtual currencies, the net income generated will be subject to tax at the standard corporate income tax rate of 22 per cent.

 iii Taxation of gains and deductibility of losses on the mining and disposal of virtual currencies

-Following decisions of the Danish Tax Council, the Danish practical position is that income derived from buying and selling Bitcoins is subject to Danish tax.
-If an investor is an individual, income is almost certainly income from speculation, and as such is subject to a marginal tax rate of approximately 52 per cent.
-Losses may be deducted, but will only carry a tax value of approximately 26 per cent.
-A corporate investor will be subject tax at the Danish corporate tax rate of 22 per cent.
+Following decisions of the Danish Tax Council, the practical position is that income derived from buying and selling Bitcoins is subject to tax.
+If an investor is an individual, income is almost certainly income from speculation and as such is subject to a marginal tax rate of approximately 52 per cent.
+Losses may be deducted but will only carry a tax value of approximately 26 per cent.
+A corporate investor will be subject to tax at the corporate tax rate of 22 per cent.

 It is still unclear how virtual currencies will be treated in terms of auditing.
-According to the Danish Financial Statements Act, virtual currencies are not themselves described.
-They should most likely be treated either as intangible fixed assets or inventory.
+Virtual currencies are not actually described under the Danish Financial Statements Act.
+They are most likely to be treated as either intangible fixed assets or inventory.
 The relevant category for each virtual currency depends on an entity's usage of that virtual currency.

-The Danish legislature has not announced or proposed any changes to the legal framework to regulate virtual currencies.
+While noting that a draft proposal for the Regulation on Markets in Crypto-assets is currently being processed at the level of the EU legislature, the Danish legislature has not announced or proposed any specific changes to the legal framework to regulate virtual currencies.

 1 David Moalem is a partner and Kristoffer Probst Larsen is an associate at Bech-Bruun.